zxc916684603/ecs/intl.en-US/User Guide/Quick reference.md

 **Change configurations**

 When the capacity of the system disks or data disks cannot meet your business needs, you can [increase system disk size](intl.en-US/User Guide/Cloud disks/Resize cloud disks/Increase system disk size.md#) or resize the data disks.
-For more information about resizing a data disk, see [Linux \_ Resize a data disk](intl.en-US/User Guide/Cloud disks/Resize cloud disks/Linux _ Resize a data disk.md)[Windows \_ Resize a data disk](intl.en-US/User Guide/Cloud disks/Resize cloud disks/Windows _ Resize a data disk.md#).
+For more information about resizing a data disk, see [Linux \_ Resize a data disk](intl.en-US/User Guide/Cloud disks/Resize cloud disks/Linux _ Resize a data disk.md) and [Windows \_ Resize a data disk](intl.en-US/User Guide/Cloud disks/Resize cloud disks/Windows _ Resize a data disk.md#).

 **Manage data on a cloud disk**